SauceX22/airline-booking/README.md

-# React Bike Rentals 🏍️
+# React Flight Booking ✈️

 ## Overview

-React Bike Rentals is a dynamic web application designed to facilitate the process of renting bikes.
-Built with the T3 Stack, this project leverages a suite of modern technologies to deliver a seamless and intuitive user experience.
-The application caters to two user roles: **Admin** and **User**, each with distinct functionalities tailored to their needs.
+React Flight Booking is a dynamic web application designed to streamline the process of booking flight tickets.
+Constructed with the T3 Stack, this project harnesses modern technologies to deliver a seamless and user-friendly experience.
+The application caters to two primary user roles: **Admin** and **User**, each equipped with distinct functionalities tailored to their requirements.

+Flight searching functionality is managed within the system's backend, enabling users to search for flights based on parameters like dates, destination, and source city.
+Additionally, passengers can book available seats directly or be placed on a waitlist according to the specified limits of the ticket class, with all processes handled seamlessly in the backend.

+Ticket reuse after a missed flight is determined by backend calculations, considering 90 days from the flight date to ascertain passenger eligibility.
+Fines for missed flights or cancellations are imposed, with specific amounts added to a passenger's fine attribute in the system.
+Notifications, including alerts for booked seats or successful ticket purchases, are implemented in the backend without requiring direct database storage.

 ## Features

 ### General

-- React-based (using NextJS) frontend for a responsive, user-friendly interface.
+- React-based (using Next.js) frontend/backend for a responsive and intuitive interface.
 - Comprehensive user authentication system.
-- NextJS hosted on Vercel and database on Railyway.
+- Next.js hosted on Vercel and PostgreSQL database hosted on Railway.

-### For Managers
+### For Administrators

-- CRUD operations on bikes and user profiles.
+- CRUD operations on flights and user profiles.
-- Oversight on bike reservations, including details like the user and the rental period.
+- Oversight on booked tickets and seats, including details such as username, email, and payment status.
 - Management of user roles and permissions.

 ### For Users

-- Browse available bikes for specific dates.
+- Browse available flights for specific dates.
-- Advanced filters based on model, color, location, or rating.
-- Option to reserve bikes for specified durations.
-- Ability to rate bikes on a scale of 1 to 5.
+- Search for flights from source to destination.
+- Book tickets with various payment plans.
+- Select specific seats and classes for multiple passengers at once.
-- Flexibility to cancel reservations.
+- Flexibility to cancel tickets.
+- Group booking for multiple passengers.
+- Flexible payment options.

 ## Online Demo 💻